Schrotty74/chatgpt-pets/README.en.md

 1. Open the folder of the pet you want.
 2. Download its sprite-sheet file.
 3. Open ChatGPT or Codex and go to Pet management.
-You can also do this in the ChatGPT app, for example on iPhone or iPad.
 4. Choose **Import**, select the downloaded file, and activate the pet.